k4my4b/Arch-Linux-Tips-And-Tricks/README.md

 > kernel parameters are usually passed in via the [bootloader](https://wiki.archlinux.org/index.php/Arch_boot_process#Boot_loader) e.g. [grub](https://wiki.archlinux.org/index.php/GRUB).
 If you are using [dracut](https://wiki.archlinux.org/index.php/Dracut) kernel parameters can be built into the initramfs if you wish. </br>
 > To view the current kernel parameters run `cat /proc/cmdline`

-- **[clocksource](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html)** (used to set the default clock source.) **Note:** Certain early implmentaitons of HPET are buggy and the kernel will want to disable it, but if you are using a modern system e.g. AMD Ryzen you should, probably, be using HPET.
-Bare in mind clocksource seems to grealty affect the system throughput and latency and it would require a lot of testing to determine the proper extent of what these changes could mean for you (and their side effects).
+- **[clocksource](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html)** (used to set the default clock source.) </br>
+**Note:** Certain early implmentaitons of HPET are buggy and the kernel will want to disable it, but if you are using a modern system e.g. AMD Ryzen you should, probably, be using HPET.
+Bare in mind clocksource seems to grealty affect the system throughput and latency and it would require a lot of testing to determine the proper extent of what these changes could mean for you (and their side effects).</br>
+**Note:** [Mesa Fixes A Large Performance Regression For Systems Using HPET](https://www.phoronix.com/news/Mesa-Fixes-HPET-Regression).
+In order to force enable tsc on AMD systems you must add the following to your kernel cmdline `tsc=reliable`
   ```bash
   clocksource=hpet # tsc (timestamp counter register)
                    # hpet